Thermodynamic Analysis of the Transposed-Cycle

 Due to the increased interest in magneto-hydrodynamic (MHD) based propulsion systems operating on the fundamental transposed-cycle (AJAX) the thermodynamic basis for selecting the cycle is reviewed.
 The fundamental transposed-cycle is defined by the turbine-burner-compressor configuration.
 The thermodynamic analysis of this configuration demonstrates that for a non-temperature limited engine the Bray to n Cycle will always yield higher values of specific thrust.
 When temperature limitations are imposed the transposed-cycle can yield higher specific thrust at the cost of increased specific fuel consumption.

-T. Scott et al., "Thermodynamic Analysis of the Transposed-Cycle," 37th AIAA/ASME/SAE/ASEE Joint Propulsion Conference & Exhibit, American Institute of Aeronautics and Astronautics (AIAA), Jan 2001.
+T. Scott et al., "Thermodynamic Analysis of the Transposed-Cycle," Proceedings of the 37th AIAA/ASME/SAE/ASEE Joint Propulsion Conference & Exhibit (2001, Salt Lake City, UT), American Institute of Aeronautics and Astronautics (AIAA), Jul 2001.

 Mechanical and Aerospace Engineering